Cooperative Divorce Attorney in DuPage and Cook County, Illinois

 Divorce does not have to be a battle.
 Many couples want to separate fairly, protect their families, and move forward without unnecessary conflict.
 A cooperative divorce can make that possible.

-At Kulerski & Cornelison, attorney Kari Cornelison helps clients throughout DuPage County and Cook County in the surrounding Chicago suburbs approach divorce with honesty, respect, and efficiency.
+At Kulerski & Cornelison, attorney Kari Cornelison helps clients throughout DuPage and Cook Counties in the surrounding Chicago suburbs approach divorce with honesty, respect, and efficiency.
 With more than 20 years of experience in Illinois family law, Kari focuses on guiding clients through the process of cooperative divorce in a way that saves time, reduces cost, and minimizes emotional strain.

 Need Help Now?